Calvin and Hobbes by Bill Watterson for January 26, 1993

 “However, there are other pathogens in any uncooked food, and in this case one of the big dangers is E. Coli.
 E. Coli isn’t in the eggs, it’s in the flour.
 Vice did a report on what happened to a Las Vegas woman named Linda Rivera.
 In 2009, Nestle issued a recall for 3.6 million packages of Toll House cookie dough, but Rivera hadn’t yet found out about it when she took a few bites and became extremely ill.
 Doctors initially cleared the bacteria from her system, but E. Coli wreaks havoc on your organs.
 She died several years later from related complications.”

-Icalasari about 14 years ago
+Icalasari over 14 years ago

 And then you whip out the fact that if it is that much of a risk so soon after being taken out of the fridge, then there would be a major recall because of how germaphobic the world is